spectral-discord/knowledge-base/logseq/logseq/.recycle/pages_TSON Glossary.md

 	  id:: 6296869a-0c5b-487b-af9c-dfca96eacf1d
 - Spectrum
 	- A **Spectrum** (plural: **spectra**) contains information about an instrument sound
 	- This is similar to the concept of *timbre*, which is a term that has been used for various purposes in psychoacoustics and music theory.
-Spectrum has also been used by [Sethares](((62a39c06-97d3-45d1-9837-a0b012346a75))) et al. in a way similar to its usage in TSON:
+Spectrum has also been used by [Sethares](((62ad1af1-aab8-4080-bf6c-32dfe11b7fb462a39c06-97d3-45d1-9837-a0b012346a75))) et al. in a way similar to its usage in TSON:

 	  {{embed ((62ad1b5e-ab92-4f3c-8b69-b37c3f7dc15e))}}
-	- At the moment, TSON only supports [partial distributions](((629bee65-cf76-4a03-a0e9-4862024c7d4e))) for spectral components, but more options are planned!
+	- At the moment, TSON only supports [partial distributions](((629bee65-cf76-4a03-a0e9-4862024c7d4e))) for spectral components, but more are planned!
+-